nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should be able to hold up to 2 years’ worth of tasks.
+1. Should be able to hold up to 2 years worth of tasks.
 2. Should process and respond to user commands within 1s.
 3. Should conform to the Java coding standard.
 4. Should automatically back up data once a week.